czechflek/BDT_Instacart/README.md

 tblproperties("parquet.compression"="SNAPPY");
 ```

-Now we can load the the data into the new table and drop the external one:
+Now we can load the data into the new table and drop the external one:

 ```hql
 INSERT OVERWRITE TABLE aisles